ocf/ocfweb/ocfweb/docs/docs/staff/backend/mail.md

 mail, excluding staff use of Google Apps.
 Mail sent by users, websites, virtual hosts, or basically anything else goes through here.

-Received mail to @ocf.berkeley.edu is looked up via LDAP (or the aliases table) and forwarded or rejected; nothing is stored.
+Received mail to @ocf.berkeley.edu is forwarded to the address in the `mail` attribute of the LDAP account entry (or the [aliases table](https://github.com/ocf/puppet/blob/master/modules/ocf_mail/files/site_ocf/aliases)) or rejected; nothing is stored.

-Received virtual host mail is looked up in a MySQL table and forwarded to the correct place.
+Received virtual host mail is forwarded to the address stored in a MySQL table.
 Outgoing virtual host mail is also via anthrax, which uses SMTP authentication (passwords checked against `crypt(3)`'d passwords in a MySQL table). [[There's a whole page with more details about vhost mail.|doc staff/backend/mail/vhost]]